absanghvi/simple-learn/knowledge-base/tutorials/mcp/mcp-08-resources-and-next-steps.md

 2. Add CI checks to validate the MCP artifact and run tests on PRs.
 3. Publish the artifact to your internal registry and try running it from another machine.

-## Suggestions for expanding this tutorial

-- Add a video walkthrough showing how to package and run an artifact.
-- Add diagrams for the execution flow and recommended folder layouts.
-- Provide a downloadable example repository that contains full examples and a simple registry mock.

 ## Contact and contributions